christopher-besch/homepage/src/articles/13_mc_missile/mc_missile.md

     \psi   &\rightarrow \psi + \psi_{in} + N_r \\
     \end{aligned}
     $$
-    each $$N_r$$ is normally distributed noise dependent on the air frame used by the missile.
+    each $N_r$ is normally distributed noise dependent on the air frame used by the missile.
     So you don't have perfect control over the missiles rotation, there is always some variance.

     Now the acceleration $a \in \mathbb{R}^3$ can be calculated from the rotation vector $r \in \mathbb{R}^3$, the current thrust $T(t) \in [0, \infty)$ and gravity $g = \begin{pmatrix} 0 \\ -\|g\| \\ 0 \end{pmatrix} \in \mathbb{R}^3$.